AAAA battery: Uses

 The opening of a 9-volt battery to reveal six LR61 cells, which are similar to AAAA cells.

 This battery size is most often used in small devices such as laser pointers, LED penlights, powered computer styluses, glucose meters, and small headphone amplifiers, with Microsoft's Surface Pen the most prominent product taking AAAA batteries.
-These batteries are not as popular as AAA or AA type batteries, and consequently are not as commonly available.
+These batteries are not as popular as AAA or AA type batteries, and are consequently not as commonly available in physical stores.

 Some models of alkaline nine-volt battery contain six LR61 cells connected by welded tabs.
 These cells are similar to AAAA cells and can be used in their place in some devices, even though they are 3.5 mm shorter.